benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ## Well-Defined, Well-Documented

-In addition to the guides on the Developer Portal, all NDe APIs have the following documents available at the root directory of the Bitbucket repository:
+In addition to the guides on the Developer Portal, all Nike APIs have the following documents available at the root directory of the Bitbucket repository:

 - Well-defined contract (API.md file) for each major version in [API Blueprint](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md){:target="new-tab"} format